 Online German Films before 1933

-This treasure trove of more than 100 pre-Weimar feature films and shorts is part of Klaus Kreimeier’s website that centers on the international cinema before World War I,.
-Based on his book Traum und Exzess: Die Kulturgeschichte des frühen Kinos (Vienna 2011) and established in 2012, the website’s archive holds now close to 1,500 films of the world’s film heritage before 1915 – a heritage of experiments with film language on which later cinema, including Weimar cinema, was built.
+This treasure trove of more than 100 pre-Weimar feature films and shorts is part of Klaus Kreimeier’s website, which shows films from global cinema prior to World War I. Based on his book Traum und Exzess: Die Kulturgeschichte des frühen Kinos (Vienna 2011), this online archive was established in 2012 and has grown to include over 1,500 accessible films.
+It contributes to preserving the world’s film heritage before 1915 – a heritage of experiments with film language on which later cinema, including Weimar cinema, was built.

 In 2014, in commemoration of the beginning of World War I and funded by the EU, 40 film archives across Europe digitized their holdings of films and newsreel relating to the war.
 The EFG 1914 project gives access to around 3000 historic films, including a virtual exhibition.